dbus2/zbus/book/src/server.md

 ## Using the `ObjectServer`

 One can write an `impl` with a set of methods and let the `dbus_interface` procedural macro write the D-Bus details for us.
-It will export all the methods, handle message dispatching, and introspection.
-It also has supports for properties and some support for signals.
+It will dispatch all the incoming method calls to their respective handlers, and implicilty handle introspection requests.
+It also has support for properties and signal emission.

 Let see how to use it: